Skip to content

 Not everyone needs a $200 keyboard.
 The C2 Pro starts at $55 for the white backlit model and punches way above its price.
 It’s a full-size wired board with Gateron mechanical switches (Brown or Red), PBT keycaps, and a solid plastic frame.

 No hot-swap on this one, and it’s single-color backlight only (white LEDs).
 But the typing feel is surprisingly good for the money.
-We typed about 50,000 words on it over a month.
-The Gateron Browns felt consistent the entire time.
+Over tens of thousands of words of typing, the Gateron Browns stay consistent.

 According to RTINGS’ Keychron review data, Keychron boards score well on build quality relative to their price tier.
 The C2 Pro is the entry point into that ecosystem.